 The Dorset Innovation Park includes a series of different types of space, with each one having its own distinct but complementary character and function.
-Some of these characters are already established, such as the Northern Edge which includes existing boundary vegetation and grassland of high interest and will require little additional work to reinforce that character.
-Others will utilise existing components within the landscape to create newly defined areas with a character that reflects a specific role or purpose within the Dorset Innovation Park.

-Most of these character areas are defined by a combination of functions such as recreation or circulation, and the natural assets they posses or offer opportunities for, such as acid grassland and existing trees.

-FIGURE 8: PLOT HEIGHTS DIAGRAM
+Some of these characters are already established, such as the Northern Edge which

+Key ZONE A - Up to 5m includes existing boundary vegetation and grassland ZONE B - Up to 9m of high interest and will require little additional work to reinforce that character.
+Others will utilise existing ZONE C - Up to 14m components within the landscape to create newly defined areas with a character that reflects a specific ■ Views in from the Dorset AONB role or purpose within the Dorset Innovation Park.
+Most of these character and combination of functions such as recreation or circulation, and the natural assets they posses or constrainties for, such as acid grassland and FIGURE 8: PLOT HEIGHTS DIAGRAM